hexatridecimal/mayim-app/README.md

 So many apps need some kind of chat functionality these days.
 But what do you do if you want the freedom to avoid vendor lock-in?
 There are multitudes of Firebase based chat app starters.
-What we want to do is make something high quality that can be deployed on a variety of cloud providers easily.
+If you have ever used Upcloud or Digital Ocean you may noy want to go back to a provider like Google or AWS who do not offer support unless you pay high support fees What we want to do is make something high quality that can be deployed on a variety of cloud providers easily.
 Mayim means water in Hebrew, why would we use Mayim?
 Well, what do you put out a fire with?

 May-I-M as in "may instant messaging be free and unencumbered."

 We also intend to integrate Agora.io video and audio calling as a standard (optional) feature.
 If you like or use the code please join our